Gamebook Tracker

 The login and books screens share a three-panel layout:

-Centre — Activity feed: Displays completed runs (deaths and victories) from all users over the last 30 days, grouped by day (Today, Yesterday, or a full date).
+Displays recent activity from all users over the last 30 days, grouped by day (Today, Yesterday, or a full date).
 No login is required to see the feed.
+Users who have enabled Hide from activity feed in their profile do not appear here — except for runs they have explicitly marked as public.

-Each entry shows who played, whether they died or won, and which book they were reading.
 The feed refreshes automatically whenever you navigate to the login or books screen.

 Right — Login / Books: The login form or your books list.

 Each side panel has a small collapse button ( / ) on its inner edge.
 Click it to slide the panel away and give the activity feed more room.
 Click again to restore it.
+The feed also has its own top-center collapse tab ( / ).
+Collapse state is remembered across refreshes; for logged-in users it follows the account.
+On mobile these landing toggles are hidden.

 Accounts